 National Origin Harassment

 In order to be actionable, harassment based on ancestry or national origin does not necessarily have to be leveled at one's heritage from a particular country; general ethnic backgrounds such as "Hispanic" or "Latin American," also qualify.
+Moreover, unlawful discrimination based on ancestry or national origin must be based on the victim's objective appearance to others, not his subjective feelings about his own ethnicity.
+“Discrimination stems from a reliance on immaterial outward appearances that stereotype an individual with imagined, usually undesirable, characteristics thought to be common to members of the group that shares these superficial traits.”
 Bennun v.
-Rutgers State Univ.
-(3rd Cir.
-1991) 941 F2d 154, 171-72.
-Thus, there is a significant amount of overlap between harassment due to race and harassment premised on national origin or ancestry.
+Rutgers State Univ (3rd Cir.
+1991) 941 F.2d 154, 171-72.
+Thus, there is a significant amount of overlap between racial harassment and harassment premised on national origin or ancestry.

-In order to bring a claim for harassment centered around one's national origin or ancestry, the plaintiff needs to prove that the employee:
+In order to bring a claim for harassment centered around one's national origin or ancestry, the employee needs to prove that the employee:

-- Was a member of [a particular ethnicity or ancestry],
+- Was a member of a protected class [e.g. a particular ethnicity or ancestry];

-- The harassment was based on national origin or ancestry,
+- The harassment was based on a protected class [e.g. national origin or ancestry];

-- The harassment unreasonably interfered with his or her work performance by creating an intimidating, hostile, or offensive work environment, and
+- The harassment unreasonably interfered with his or her work performance by creating an intimidating, hostile, or offensive work environment [or altered working conditions as to make it more difficult to do the job, see California Government Code section 12923(a)], and

-Examples of possible claims of discrimination that may lead to wrongful termination based on national origin or ancestry could include non-verbal or non-physical slurs.
-For instance, fellow employees speaking quickly or bewildering an employee new to the English language intentionally such that it distressed the employee or created a hostile work environment may be enough to suggest the other employees were harassing the plaintiff.
+Other examples of possible claims of discrimination or harassment that may lead to wrongful termination based on national origin or ancestry could include non-verbal or non-physical slurs.
+For instance, fellow employees intentionally speaking quickly and bewildering an employee new to the English language such that it distressed the employee and created a hostile work environment may be enough to suggest that these fellow employees were harassing the employee.
 Each situation is going to be heavily determined by the facts and nature of the harassment.